Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 describe deprecations or breaking changes and help you to change your configuration to keep the same (or similar) behavior across different versions.

+## v0.89.0 ➞ v0.90.0
+### snowflake_table resource changes
+#### *(behavior change)* Validation to column type added
+While solving issue [#2733](https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues/2733) we have introduced diff suppression for `column.type`.
+To make it work correctly we have also added a validation to it.
+It should not cause any problems, but it's worth noting in case of any data types used that the provider is not aware of.

 ## v0.88.0 ➞ v0.89.0
 #### *(behavior change)* ForceNew removed
 The `ForceNew` field was removed in favor of in-place Update for `name` parameter in: